Envision

 Profiles that are available by default:

-Monado does not have a launcher app, and so after connecting your headset, you will likely see a solid color.
-This means you can now start your VR title.
+Monado does not have a launcher app, so after connecting your headset the displays will power on but stay black.
+This means you can now start VR/XR applications.

 You may want to launch WlxOverlay-S first and use it to access your desktop and other VR titles.
 You can even start it automatically alongside the Monado/WiVRn session, by enabling it in the Plugins menu.